 External tool attachment capability of Kelty Redwing 44 (sleeping pad straps, side compression straps) is slightly superior than Farpoint 40, making it more appropriate for traveling on foot than airport travel.
 Its hip belt pockets which aren't available in Farpoint 40 makes a good use in trail.

 Another important thing is that laptop sleeve of Kelty Redwing 44 is placed in the main compartment and somehow doesn't feel as stable.

 From our standpoint, Osprey Farpoint 40 is undoubtedly the winner in terms of traveling.
-However, Kelty Redwing 44 is a better choice for those who are specifically focusing on taking a flight to hit the trail without the need to having their pack as a carry on.
+However, Kelty Redwing 44 can be a better choice for those who are specifically focusing on taking a flight to hit the trail without the need to having their pack as a carry on.

 Osprey Ozone 46 vs Farpoint 40

 Important notice: There are 3 types of Ozone backpacks; (1) wheeled luggage, (2) convertible and (3) travel backpacks:

 Osprey Ozone 46L refers to a wheeled luggage and a travel pack.
 We're not going to compare them in detail but give an idea to grasp their design intentions.
 You can see more in the product manual if you're interested.